twial/scripts/README.md

 Twitch Installs Arch Linux: Scripts

 ## What is this?
-These are community contributed scripts that can be runn on http://www.twitch.tv/twitchinstallsarchlinux
+These are community contributed scripts that can be run on http://www.twitch.tv/twitchinstallsarchlinux

 ## We can run scripts from this repo
-We mave aliases `r <script name>` will run any script in this repo.
+We have aliases! `r <script name>` will run any script in this repo.
 Fork and pull request to submit your scripts

 ## Scripts